Clinical Trials Logo

 Type Measure Description Time frame Safety issue

-Primary Change from Baseline Gait velocity at 6 weeks Distance traveled by the body per unit of time, in the direction considered.
+Primary Gait velocity at the post-training time (primary time point) Distance traveled by the body per unit of time at self-selected or comfortable speed, in the direction considered.
 It is expressed in meters per second (m / s).
 6 weeks

 Secondary Stride length Distance measured between two consecutive supports points of the same foot; the heel strike is the reference used.
 It is expressed in meters (m).
 6 weeks